cyndis/qmlrs/README.md

 If you are installing Qt5 from source, please note that passing "-noaccessibility" to the configure script disables the qtquickcontrols module.

+## Usage

+If you want to use qmlrs add the following lines to your _Cargo.toml_:

+	[dependencies.qmlrs]
+	git = "git://github.com/cyndis/qmlrs.git"

 ## Example

 This is the Rust code for an application allowing the calculation of factorials.